Bonnie Schreck Memorial Complementary Therapies

-Energy Work – Energy work complements conventional health care and seeks to restore harmony to the body’s natural rhythms.
-The warmth generated by the practitioner’s energy transferred to the patient helps them to relax and often lessening pain levels.
+Reiki– Reiki is a form of energy work that complements traditional health care and seeks to restore harmony to the body's natural rhythms.
+The warmth generated by the practitioner's energy is transferred to the patient and helps him to relax, often lessening discomfort.

 Extra Comforts –